remote_developers_zipBoard

 Some of the leading tech organizations today are going with the option of remote teams.
 Not only does this allow them to target a larger talent pool, but it also gives developers the freedom to work in an environment that is most comfortable for them.

-It is largely anticipated that more and more organizations will shift towards remote work in the future.
+It is largely anticipated that more and more organizations will shift towards remote work in the future, as the number of remote job options is increasing every day.
 Many websites such as Remote.co, WeWorkRemotely, Stack Overflow, and FlexJobs provide a great resource to find the right remote talent for your team.

 For finding freelancers, you should look at Upwork, Fiverr, Toptal, Crew, Freelancer.com, and Gun.io.